sfgak/SFadmin_GAK_TP/Readme.txt

 8. Install and configure Zabbix-agent 6.0.18 on production servers.
 The configuration is sewn into the playbook
 - install-zabbix-agent.yml

 9. Install filebeat.
-For security reasons and because of the different sets of roles on the servers, filebeat is configured manually.
+Due to the different sets of roles on the servers, filebeat is installed and configured automatically, and its modules are enabled and configured manually on remote servers
 - install-filebeat.yml

 Installation and configuration of Ansible, OpenVPN Server, Zabbix server, Filebeat, Grafana, Postfix, Dovecot, bind9, ETC, PostgreSQL, pgadmin was done manually.
-PS.
-Filebeat is installed via playbook, and its configuration is done manually.